incx07/epam-lab/documentation/Software Requirements Specification.md

 To register (login) in the application, user must click the “Login / Registration” button in the upper right corner of the page.

-After clicking, the user sees the login page:
+After clicking, user sees the login page:

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/014.JPG" alt="Picture 05" width="800"/>

 If user has an account, to login he needs to enter username, password and press the "login" button.
 After successful authorization, user will be redirected to the main page.

-If the user does not remember his password, he can click on the "Forgot your password?" button, then enter the user’s registered email address and click the "Reset password" button.
+If user does not remember his password, he can click on the "Forgot your password?" button, then enter the user’s registered email address and click the "Reset password" button.

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/015.JPG" alt="Picture 06" width="800"/>

 After it, user will see the message: "We've emailed you instructions for setting your password.
 If they haven't arrived in a few minutes, check your spam folder."

 Allows users to reset their password by generating a one-time use link that can be used to reset the password, and sending that link to the email.
-If the email address provided does not exist in the system, this view won’t send an email, but the user won’t receive any error message either.
+If the email address provided does not exist in the system, this view won’t send an email, but user won’t receive any error message either.
 This information leaking to potential attackers prevents.

 If user is not registered in the application, he needs to click the "Registration?" button on the login page.
-After clicking, the user sees the register page:
+After clicking, user sees the register page:

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/016.JPG" alt="Picture 07" width="800"/>

 The page contains fields for entering a username, entering and confirming a password, and requirements for a username and password.
-To register, the user needs to click the "Register" button.
+To register, user needs to click the "Register" button.

 If user enters an invalid name, he sees messages: "Enter a valid username.
 This value may contain only letters, numbers, and @ /. / + / - / _ characters" or "A user with that username already exists".